ayrat555/ayrat555.github.io/_posts/2018-08-26-be-productive-with-org-mode.md

 ### Introduction

-In my [previous post about emacs](http://www.badykov.com/emacs/2018/07/31/why-emacs-is-a-great-editor/) I mentioned [org mode](https://orgmode.org/), note manager and organizer.
-Org mode has very extensive functionality and I use only a small subset of it.
-In this post I'll describe my day-to-day org mode use cases.
+In my [previous post about emacs](http://www.badykov.com/emacs/2018/07/31/why-emacs-is-a-great-editor/) I mentioned [Org-mode](https://orgmode.org/), note manager and organizer.
+In this post, I'll describe my day-to-day Org-mode use cases.

-### Todo lists
+### Notes and to-do lists

-First and foremost, Org mode is a tool for managing notes and todo lists and all work in org mode is centered around writing notes in plain text files.
-I manage several kinds of notes using org mode.
+First and foremost, Org-mode is a tool for managing notes and to-do lists and all work in Org-mode is centered around writing notes in plain text files.
+I manage several kinds of notes using Org-mode.

 #### General notes

-The most basic org mode use case is writing simple notes about things that you want to remember.
-For example, here's my notes about things I'm learning right now:
+The most basic Org-mode use case is writing simple notes about things that you want to remember.
+For example, here are my notes about things I'm learning right now:

 ```plain
 * Learn